 Overnight: COMO Uma Punakha

 After breakfast drive to Chorten Ningpo, which dates back to the 17th century.
 The chorten is a little-known spot with a magnificent statue of Maitreya (the future Buddha) and images of the great lamas of the Drukpa lineage.
-This magical spot was once a dense forest inhabited by evil spirits.
 The great oak tree outside the monastery is said to have grown out of the blazing log that the ‘Divine Madman’ threw (the tree’s bark is still black from where it was burnt).
 In 2005 the monastery began to house orphans from the nearby village, and founded a small Buddhist educational institution where the children can study traditional Buddhist scriptures and texts as well as Western subjects.
 The hike back to COMO Uma Punakha is around 45 minutes, going past Thodrup Lhakhang.